WELLINGTON SQUARE

 Amongst all the commercial carnage, GALLERIA LONDON proved to be only moderately successful, if that.
 The centre was in decline by the early 1990s, had a resurgence in the mid-'90s and was in a second downward spiral by the late '90s.
 Eaton's, yet another troubled retail corporation, shuttered its GALLERIA LONDON location in February 1999.
 The Bay pulled out of the mall in March 2001.

 On May 7, 2009, a 16.5 million dollar redevelopment and repositioning of GALLERIA LONDON was officially dedicated.
 A new name had also been bestowed.
-The mixed-use office, educational and retail facility would now be known as CITI PLAZA.
+The mixed-use office, educational and retail facility would be known, henceforth, as CITI PLAZA.

 In 2016, the Rainbow 6 theater was renovated and rebranded as the Imagine Cinemas Citi Plaza.
 Other contemporary tenants included Ardene ladies' wear, Fairweather ladies' wear, Dollarama, Goodlife Fitness, Galleria Tuck Shop variety store & Cafe, Arby's, Fox & Fiddle pub, College Boreal, IBM and Western Continuing Studies.